-- You will need to carefully consider the specific social distancing and group size rules from the Government but you may be able to run a series of 30 min sessions for a small groups of juniors whilst maintaining social distancing or two coaches may be able to support two separate groups of juniors. - If your Junior members have relevant pieces of equipment at home, for example resistance bands, they could bring that piece of equipment to the land training activity for their personal use (not to be shared).
-This avoids the club needing to provide any equipment. - For these sessions, Juniors should arrive changed ready for the session with a full water bottle. - Ensure your club has carried out an appropriate risk assessment, including accessing and using toilet facilities for your members if this deemed necessary.
+- You will need to carefully consider the specific social distancing and group size rules from the Government but you may be able to run a series of 30 min sessions for a small group of rowers whilst maintaining social distancing or two coaches may be able to support two separate groups of rowers. - If your members have relevant pieces of equipment at home, for example resistance bands, they could bring that piece of equipment to the land training activity for their personal use (not to be shared).
+This avoids the club needing to provide any equipment. - For these sessions, rowers should arrive changed ready for the session with a full water bottle. - Ensure your club has carried out an appropriate risk assessment, including accessing and using toilet facilities for your members if this deemed necessary.